 Although prescriptions are not normally used for acute bronchitis, talk to your doctor if you are wheezing or having trouble breathing.
-He can prescribe inhaled medication to open your airways.
+They can prescribe inhaled medication to open your airways.

-Usually the symptoms of acute bronchitis clear up within a few weeks.
+The symptoms of acute bronchitis usually clear up within a few weeks.
 Occasionally, secondary infections can make it take longer to heal.

 Acute bronchitis rarely has long-term health implications.

-When you are around people with acute bronchitis, avoid touching your mouth, nose, or eyes.
+When you’re around people with acute bronchitis, avoid touching your mouth, nose, or eyes.
 These body parts are very susceptible to infection.
 You should also practice good hygiene.
-Wash your hands regularly and well, particularly during cold season.
+Wash your hands regularly and thoroughly, particularly during cold season.
 This can help you avoid viral infections.